seanredmond/heniautos/guide/calendar-equations.md

     Tha 18 (11-) =   IX 29 =  DOY 312 (O) [FFFFHHHHHH, LLLSSSSS]
     Tha 18 (11-) =   IX 29 =  DOY 313 (O) [FFFFFHHHHH, LLLLSSSS]

-Both solution require an ordinary year, so they are consistent with the Agora XVI 91 solutions.
+Both solutions require an ordinary year, so they are consistent with the Agora XVI 91 solutions.
 Only the second satisfies the Rule of Aristotle so lets focus on that one for simplicity.
 If we want to combine the solutions for the two equations we have to look for a way that combines them so that the second solution "contains" the first solution.

 The two solutions for Agora XVI 91 that satisfied the Rule of Aristotle required the festival month counts `FFFHH` or `FFHHH`.
 We first "subtract" `FFFHH` from `FFFFFHHHHH` (the count required by IG II³,1 372)--that is, take three full and two hollow months out and see what the "remainder" is: `FFFFFHHHHH` - `FFFHH` = `FFHHH`.
 Put another way, `FFFHHFFFHH` is a rearrangement of the IG II³,1 372 solution that also satisfies the Agora XVI 91 solution.